Large Animal & Equine Vet Tech - Education, Certifications & Salary

 Education and Certification Requirements for Equine and Large Animal Vet Techs

 The requirements to work as a veterinary technician vary depending on the state in which a tech works.
 For some states, a vet tech needs no formal education and can become a vet tech simply through opportunity and hands-on experience.
 This reality is currently the exception to the rule, as most states require a vet tech to obtain veterinary technician licensing, registration, or certification to practice legally.
-In these states, the minimum educational attainment is an associate’s degree from an accredited program.
+The minimum educational attainment in these states is an associate’s degree from an accredited program.

 The American Veterinary Medical Association (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA) is the accrediting body that ensures college programs are training veterinary technicians to an industry-useful standard.
 The programs listed on the AVMA CVTEA’s accredited vet tech schools will deliver either an associate or bachelor’s degree to the student, ensuring that graduates have the skills, knowledge, and attitudes necessary to contribute constructively to a veterinary medicine team.